 Benefits to Green Planting

 Some farmers have shared the difficulty of planting through the partially decomposed “mushy” cover crop.
 Farmers also noticed corn planted into these conditions often came up slow and had a yellow, sickly look to it for a time.
 Farmers that switched to planting green say it was easier to plant compared with planting into the decomposing-dying cover and noted the corn also tended to look less yellow or sickly.
-Two farmers in 2020 also shared the green standing rye held the previous crop residue in place and their corn emergence was more even in those fields compared to planting into terminated cover crop residue.
+Farmers have also shared the green standing rye held the previous crop residue in place and their corn emergence was more even in those fields compared to planting into terminated cover crop residue.
 Many have shared the observation of early-season weed suppression.
+Some have chosen to use planting soybean green into cereal rye for weed suppression and thus have removed the pre-plant herbicide from their system.
+One key for planting green is to not use residue removers as the rye can wrap, depending on the spacing and specific field conditions.

 Risks to Planting Green